dilaraozdemir/pattern-recognition/README.md

 ```
 b = (xy - len(data) * xort * yort ) / (xsqr - len(data)*(xort**2))
 ```
-🔸 “a” (constant) value can be calculated with "b" (coefficient.
+🔸 “a” (constant) value can be calculated with "b" (regression coefficient).
 ```
 a = yort - b*xort
 ```